grz0zrg/fbg/README.md

 FBGraphics threads come with their own fbg context data which is essentialy a copy of the actual fbg context, they make use of C atomic types.

+Initially parallelism was implemented using [liblfds](http://liblfds.org/) library for its Ringbuffer and Freelist data structure.

+Now parallelism has two implementation, liblfds and a custom synchronization mechanism which has the advantage to not require additional libraries and thus execute on more platforms.

+You can still use the liblfds implementation using the `FBG_LFDS` define, it may be faster.

+#### With liblfds

-Each threads begin by fetching a pre-allocated buffer from a freelist, then the fragment function is called to fill that buffer, the thread wait (using a pthread barrier) for all others to finish their drawing task and then place the buffer into a ringbuffer data structure which will be fetched upon calling `fbg_draw`, the buffers are then mixed into the main back buffer and put back into the freelist.
+Each threads begin by fetching a pre-allocated buffer from a freelist, then the fragment function is called to fill that buffer, the thread then place the buffer into a ringbuffer data structure which will be fetched upon calling `fbg_draw`, the buffers are then mixed into the main back buffer and put back into the freelist.

-FBGraphics parallelism make use of the [liblfds](http://liblfds.org/) library for the Ringbuffer and Freelist data structure.
+#### Without liblfds

+Each threads fragment function is called to fill the local buffer, each threads then wait till that buffer is consumed by the main thread upon calling `fbg_draw`, the buffers are then mixed into the main back buffer and `fbg_draw` wake up all threads.

 ## Benchmark (framebuffer)

 A simple unoptimized per pixels screen clearing with 4 cores on a Raspberry PI 3B :  30 FPS @ 1280x768 and 370 FPS @ 320x240

+Note : Using the dispmanx backend a screen clearing + rectangle moving on a Raspberry PI 3B : 60 FPS @ 1920x1080

 ### Full example